-I have experience working with a diverse range of issues across settings, including in-patient hospitals, facilitating group work for young people with anxiety and trauma at Headspace, addiction and mood-related issues, and behaviour management programs for children (2-10 years).
-I have also been extensively trained in cognitive assessments, particularly working with neurodiverse population.
-I am knowledgeable about gender diversity, inclusivity and am LGBTQIA+ and sex work friendly.
+I am knowledgeable about gender diversity, inclusivity and am LGBTQIA+, poly, kink and sex work friendly.
+I have experience working with a diverse range of issues across settings, including in-patient hospitals, facilitating group work for young people with anxiety and trauma at headspace, addiction and mood-related issues, behaviour management programs for children (2-10 years) and working with neurodiverse population, with extensive training in cognitive assessments.

 Karishma is available for appointments in Sydney:

 I am a registered psychologist and am currently completing my clinical registrar program.
 My pronouns are she/her.

 I am passionate about building strong connections with people and creating a safe place where people feel comfortable in exploring difficult experiences, thoughts, emotions and ways of being.
 I always place you at the centre of any therapeutic work.
 I consider you to be an expert of your own experiences and use a framework which draws on your strengths to nurture resilience, growth and fulfilment.

 I have a particular passion for areas of psychology where individual wellbeing and social justice intersect and believe in the importance of advocating for change outside the therapy room as well as supporting individuals to make changes which enrich their lives.
 I have experience working with people of trans, non-binary and gender diverse experiences and am also kink, poly and sex worker friendly.